 Overcoming Cognitive Distortions for Artists

-Polarized Thinking: The Trap of Extremes
+Polarized Thinking The Traps of Extremes

-Shift the focus from results to the process.
-Ask yourself… What did I learn from creating this track?
-How have my skills improved since my last release?
-Celebrate progress, no matter how small.
-Each track, performance, or beat you create is a step forward.
+Focus more on the process than the results.
+Ask yourself, “What did I learn from making this track?” or “How have my skills improved?”
+Celebrate every step forward, no matter how small.
+Each track, performance, or beat you create is progress.
 Music entrepreneurship rewards commitment.
-Allow yourself room to grow rather than demanding immediate success.
+Give yourself the space to grow rather than demanding immediate success.

-Mental Filtering Fixating on Negative Self Talk
+Mental Filtering Fixating on Negative Self-Talk

-Overgeneralization A Flop Doesn’t Define You
+Overgeneralization: A Flop Doesn’t Define You

 The Impact of Thinking Traps on Creativity